yasserfarouk/negmas/docs/scripts.rst

-                                         re-run this world using `run_world` function in the `tournament` module. params.json                 JSON         The parameters used to create this tournament scores.csv                  CSV          Scores of every agent in every world total_scores.csv            CSV          Scores of every agent **type** averaged over all runs winners.csv                 CSV          Winner *types* and their average scores
+                                         re-run this world using `run_world` function in the `tournament` module. params.json                 JSON         The parameters used to create this tournament base_configs.json           JSON         The base configurations used in the tournament (without agent/factory assignments. assigned_configs.json       JSON         The configurations used after assigning factories to managers scores.csv                  CSV          Scores of every agent in every world total_scores.csv            CSV          Scores of every agent **type** averaged over all runs winners.csv                 CSV          Winner *types* and their average scores